 Discoid eczema often starts on the legs.
 Some people will only have one or two patches of discoid eczema but others may develop many patches.
-In some people, patches will only be on the legs but discoid eczema can occur anywhere on the body.
-However, it is uncommon on the face and scalp.
+Discoid eczema can occur anywhere on the body but it is relatively common for it to only be on the legs.
+It is uncommon on the face and scalp.
 It tends to become worse in the winter months in cold, dry climates.
 Sun tends to improve the symptoms in most people.
-Because of these features, discoid eczema can be mistaken for psoriasis.
+Because of this discoid eczema can sometimes be mistaken for psoriasis.

 Sometimes certain medicines can trigger discoid eczema in some people.
 For example, medicines used to treat hepatitis C infection (called interferon and ribavirin).
-Insect bites or injury to the skin can also trigger an outbreak of discoid eczema in some people.
+Insect bites or a minor skin injury can also trigger an outbreak of discoid eczema in some people.

 Because the fatty, protective layer within the skin is lost, it is thought that some people with discoid eczema may also have an increased risk of developing contact dermatitis.
 Contact dermatitis is eczema that is caused by your skin reacting to a substance it has come into contact with.
 Such substances can include nickel in jewellery or belt buckles, cosmetics, preservatives in creams and ointments, additives to leather, etc. See the separate leaflet called Contact Dermatitis for more details.